Thai Airways Logo

 Thai Airways International Logo 1960

 At dawn, the airline operated flights only to Asian countries, so its original logo was familiar and understandable to most passengers.
-It depicted a unique image—a Thai dancer in traditional attire.
+It depicted a unique image of a Thai dancer in traditional attire.
 This reflects Thailand’s cultural heritage, associated with elegance, lightness, and grace.
 It symbolizes hospitality, cultural richness, and beauty, which the brand strives to convey to its customers.

-The dancer’s silhouette is not detailed; only some costume elements can be identified by its general outlines.
-The most recognizable of them is the chada—a tall headdress with a characteristic pointed top.
+The dancer’s silhouette is not detailed; only some costume elements can be identified by their general outlines.
+The most recognizable of them is the chada, a tall headdress with a characteristic pointed top.
 In Thailand, it symbolizes power, although theater actors often use it.
-Since Thai Airways International was initially established as a regional company, it was proud of local traditions and highlighted its connection to its home country—even through an authentic logo.
+Since Thai Airways International was initially established as a regional company, it was proud of local traditions and highlighted its connection to its home country, even through an authentic logo.

 The dancer is entirely painted in dark gold.
-This refers to national costumes, many decorated with gold threads and precious stones.
+This refers to national costumes, many of which are decorated with gold thread and precious stones.
 In the context of air transportation, gold symbolizes royal comfort and the highest level of service.
-The silhouette is placed in a blue circle, the color of which is associated with the endless sky and freedom.
+The silhouette is set against a blue circle, the color associated with the endless sky and freedom.

 1975 – 2005